salieri11/concord-bft/concord/src/performance/deployment/README.md

   - -w (1/0) - to use a busy-wait (1) or a regular sleep simulating execution time latency (default: 1)
   - -i (1/0) - to print (1) or not (0) request durations (default: 1)
   - -l (0,1,2,3 - off, error, info, debug) - log level (default: 1").
 If log4cplus is not used, we use this file.
   - -a STRING - path to log4cplus.properties file for the loader.
 Default: assumes it runs within Docker container with mapped folder to /perf_loader/config
+  - -t (INTEGER) - request timeout (default: 5000)
+  - -u (STRING) - test type (Simple, TwoLegsClosed) (default: TwoLegsClosed)
+  - -U (INTEGER) - waiting policy (1 - 10ms poll, 0 - callback from the client pool) (defaultL: 0)
+###The following parameters are relevant only for the TwoLegsClosed test
+  - -x (INTEGER) - number of concurrent requests for test (default: 30)
+  - -n (INTEGER) - number of worker threads for legs completion handling (default: 4)
+  - -K (INTEGER) - number of keys for the second leg (default: 21)
+  - -V (INTEGER) - value size for the second leg (default: 3500)

 These parameters can be changed via the `loader_cli` parameter in the `deployment_local.yaml` file

 ### Logger configuration
 The `log4cplus.properties` file in the current folder is used for each run to configure replica's logger.
 Just add/modify any named loggers to have desired output in the log files.